 Users have the ability to save themes for each Widget Types.
-This can make the process easier when creating and manager multiple Widgets at once.
+This can make the process easier when creating and managing multiple Widgets at once.

 This article discusses: